What Is A Coverlet? A Guide To This Unique Piece Of Bedding

 What’s The Difference Between A Coverlet And Bedspread?

-A bedspread is made to cover the entire bed, and oftentimes, touch the floor.
+A bedspread covers an entire bed and often touches the floor.
 This type of “blanket” will lay over your pillows.
-Despite the name coverlet, this piece of bedding usually sets folded back away from the pillows.
+Despite its name, a coverlet is usually folded away from the pillows.

-One thing you’ll notice, besides the bedspread skirting the bed, is that bedspreads are more old-fashioned than coverlets.
-There is often a Victorian feel to them as they encompass the bed and come in neutral colors of flowery patterns.
+One thing you’ll notice about bedspreads, other than skirting the bed, is how they are more old-fashioned than coverlets.
+They feature a Victorian style that encompasses the bed.
+Bedspreads often feature neutral colors with flowery patterns.

-Even if you do have a bedspread, you may or may not want to get a bed skirt.
-When the bedspread is set right, you won’t need one, however.
-But when you forgo the bedspread for a coverlet alone, then you will definitely need a bed skirt.
+If you use a bedspread, you might also want to use a bed skirt.
+However, if the bedspread is set right, you won’t need a bed skirt.
+Should you forgo a bedspread for a coverlet, you will need a bed skirt.

 Why Choose A Coverlet?

-At this point, you may still be asking yourself if a coverlet is right for you.
-If you already have a set of bedding that you love, then adding a coverlet to go with it is ideal.
-If you are starting from scratch, then things will be different.
+At this point you may be asking, why choose a coverlet?
+If you have a set of beddings that you like, adding a coverlet would be ideal.
+If starting from scratch, you might want to consider your options.

-It is possible to choose a coverlet that you can’t live without and base the rest of your bedroom design around it.
-However, make sure you can find the perfect bedding that goes along with it first.
+It is possible to choose a coverlet first and then design your bedroom around it.
+However, make sure you use bedding that goes with it.
 You’ll need sheets, pillowcases, and something to go under the coverlet.

-A bedspread, quilt, or comforter are all valid options.
-A comforter may be hard to work with since they are usually the top layer.
-But you can lay a coverlet over the comforter as long as the comforter isn’t too thick.
+A bedspread, quilt, or comforter are valid options.
+A comforter may be difficult since it is usually the top bedding layer.
+You can place a coverlet over the comforter if it isn’t too thick.

 How To Decorate With A Coverlet?

-A coverlet is used as a decorative piece of bedding rather than a practical piece.
-If you want something pretty to add on the top layer or at the foot of the bed, a coverlet may be perfect for you.
-Some people like to use chenille coverlets to throw on the corner.
+A coverlet is a decorative piece of bedding.
+If you want to add flair to the top bedding layer or the foot of the bed, a coverlet would be your best option.
+Chenille coverlets are commonly used to cover bed corners.

-However, you can also use a coverlet as a light bedspread.
-Just fold it down so that the pillows are showing.
-Most importantly, make sure both sides are even and that it overlaps the bed skirt, or just meets it.
+However, you can use a coverlet as a light bedspread.
+You’ll need to fold it down so the pillows can be revealed.
+Most importantly, make sure both sides are even and it overlaps the bed skirt, or at least meets it.

 Christmas Shopping For A Coverlet